davidrg/ckwin/README.md

 C-Kermit for Windows should work on every released 32bit or 64bit version of Windows [except Windows NT 3.10](https://github.com/davidrg/ckwin/issues/164).
-Non-x86 platforms are not actively tested due to either a lack of hardware (ARM, ARM64, Itanium) or compiler licenses (Alpha, MIPS, PowerPC).
+Some non-x86 platforms (ARM, ARM64, Itanium) are not actively tested due to a lack of hardware.

 Certain features within C-Kermit for Windows have a minimum Windows version
 requirement: